 Our Local Governing Body

-Ark Bentworth Primary Academy’s Local Governing Body (LGB) is made up of six to ten members appointed by the Ark Director of Governance, to include the Chair and Principal.
+Ark Bentworth Primary Academy’s Local Governing Body (LGB) is made up of six to ten members appointed by the Ark Director of Governance, to include the Chair, Principal, a Staff Governor and up to two Parent Governors.
 Governors are usually people with a local connection or a particular skill or interest who are committed to supporting educational opportunity in the area.

 Governors are appointed/elected for a term of three years.